-Traditionally refers to the floor of a firebox where a fire is built and sometimes used to describe floor extending in front of the firebox.
-This term is often used today to reference the fireplace and stove industry.
+Traditionally, “hearth” refers to the floor of a firebox where a fire is built, and sometimes the floor extending in front of the firebox.
+Today, “hearth” is often used in reference to the fireplace and stove industry.

 A non-combustible surface extending in front of and beyond each side of the firebox opening.

-A non combustible protector used around appliances, smoke pipe or chimney to protect combustible from heat.
-Heat shields are often built into or available options on most wood stoves.
+A non-combustible protector used around appliances, smoke pipes or chimneys to protect combustible material from heat.
+Heat shields are often either built into or available as options on most wood stoves.

 Type of electric (intermittent) ignition system used to ignite main burner.

-Improper air to fuel mixture, or inadequate temperatures resulting in less than complete burning of fuel.
+This is an improper air-to-fuel mixture, or inadequate temperatures, resulting in less-than-complete burning of fuel.

-Indicates the equipment meets recognized safety standards and is included in a list published by a recognized testing laboratory or inspection agency.
+Indicates that the equipment used in fireplace construction meets recognized safety standards and is included in a list published by a recognized testing laboratory or inspection agency.

-An ornamental facing surround the firebox usually consisting of legs, breast and shelf.
-Mantles can be manufactured with materials such as wood, plaster, stone or concrete.
+An ornamental facing that surrounds the firebox, usually consisting of legs, breast and shelf.
+Mantels can be manufactured with materials such as wood, plaster, stone or concrete.

 Is constructed on site of masonry and fire clay material; construction is according to specified code.

-Material when used as intended under anticipated conditions will not ignite, burn, support combustion or release flammable vapors when subjected to fire or heat.
+Material that – used as intended – will not ignite, burn, support combustion or release flammable vapours when subjected to fire or heat.

-Direct vent systems are self contained combustion systems where all combustion air is drawn from outside and combustion product is vented to the outside.
+Direct vent systems are self-contained combustion systems where all combustion air is drawn from outside and exhaust is vented to the outside.

 Term used to describe wood that has been allowed to dry before used for burning.
 Seasoning takes 6 – 12 months.

 Soft black or brown velvety deposits of carbon particles.
-Originates in oxygen poor flames.
+Soot originates in oxygen-poor flames.